cal-cs184-student/sp22-project-webpages-sagnibak/_posts/task6.md

-## Part 6: Level sampling for texture mapping
+## Task 6: Level sampling for texture mapping

 We level sample to figure out the correct resolution of textures to use in our image.
 To write this helper function, we first calculate